-\paragraph{Mixture-of-Expert.} Mixture-of-Experts (MoE) in neural networks means dividing specific parts of the parameters into subsets, each of which is called an expert~\citep{DBLP:conf/iclr/ShazeerMMDLHD17,DBLP:journals/corr/abs-2209-01667}.
+\textbf{Mixture-of-Expert.} Mixture-of-Experts (MoE) in neural networks means dividing specific parts of the parameters into subsets, each of which is called an expert~\cite{DBLP:conf/iclr/ShazeerMMDLHD17,DBLP:journals/corr/abs-2209-01667}.
 During the forward pass, a router assigns experts to different input, and each input only interacts with the experts assigned to.
-The advantages of MoE lie in two aspects.
-First, since the router would assign the same experts to examples that share common characteristics, each expert can focus on a subset of examples of similar types or domains.
-Second, since only part of the parameters are activated for each example, the amount of computation is relatively lightweight compared to activating all the parameters.
-Thus, MoE enables efficient training and inference with large-sized models.
-The implementation of the router is a critical part of MoE.
-In language tasks, the most common strategy is a matching algorithm that assigns each text token to several experts in the linear feed-forward layer~\citep{DBLP:conf/iclr/LepikhinLXCFHKS21,DBLP:journals/corr/abs-2101-03961}.
-The algorithm could be dynamic and involves a trainable module to calculate the assignment, or it could be fixed and distribute experts to tokens or sequences according to their hash ID~\citep{DBLP:conf/nips/RollerSSW21} or domain~\citep{DBLP:conf/naacl/GururanganLHSZ22}.
-While most practices formulate multiple experts in only the linear layers, some works also use an entire language model as an expert~\citep{DBLP:journals/corr/abs-2208-03306}.
-Beyond the natural language processing tasks, the idea of MoE have also been applied to vision models~\citep{DBLP:conf/iclr/PuigcerverRMRPG21} and Mixture-of-Modality-Expert in multi-modal transformers~\citep{DBLP:journals/corr/abs-2111-02358,DBLP:journals/corr/abs-2208-10442,DBLP:journals/corr/abs-2206-02770}.
-In ERNIE-ViLG~2.0, the Mixture-of-Denoising-Experts mechanism takes multiple denoising U-Nets as experts.
+The router is a critical part of MoE.
+In language tasks, the most common strategy is a matching algorithm that assigns each text token to several experts in the linear feed-forward layer~\cite{DBLP:conf/iclr/LepikhinLXCFHKS21,DBLP:journals/corr/abs-2101-03961,DBLP:conf/nips/RollerSSW21,DBLP:conf/naacl/GururanganLHSZ22}.
+While most practices formulate multiple experts in only the linear layers, some works also use an entire language model as an expert~\cite{DBLP:journals/corr/abs-2208-03306}.
+Beyond the natural language processing tasks, the idea of MoE have also been applied to vision models~\cite{DBLP:conf/iclr/PuigcerverRMRPG21} and Mixture-of-Modality-Expert in multi-modal transformers~\cite{DBLP:journals/corr/abs-2111-02358,DBLP:journals/corr/abs-2208-10442,DBLP:journals/corr/abs-2206-02770}.
+In ERNIE-ViLG~2.0, the MoDE mechanism takes multiple denoising U-Nets as experts.
 It uses the denoising step index as the fixed router to determine which expert to use.
-With multiple experts, we can exploit the advantage of MoE to make each expert focus on a group of denoising steps and scale up the model size without increasing inference time.